The global nilpotent cone for universal curves: Generalities on conic Lagrangians

 \subsection{Conic Lagrangians for schemes}

 Let $M$ be a scheme that is equidimensional and smooth over $k$ (in particular $M$ is locally of finite type over $k$).
 Let $\pr_M: T^*M\to M$ be the projection.

+We call a subset $\L\subset T^{*}M$ constructible if for any open substack $U\subset M$ that is of finite type over $k$, the intersection $\L\cap T^{*}U$ is a constructible subset of $T^{*}U$.
 A constructible subset $\L\subset T^{*}M$ is {\em isotropic} if the canonical symplectic form $\om$ on $T^*M$ restricts to zero on the smooth locus of $\ov \L$ with the reduced structure.
 A reduced locally closed subscheme $\L\subset T^{*}M$ is a {\em Lagrangian} if it is isotropic and equidimensional with the same dimension as $M$.
 Equivalently, $\L$ is a Lagrangian if at every smooth point $\xi\in \L$, $T_\xi\L$ is a Lagrangian subspace of $T_\xi(T^*M)$.

 A subscheme $\L\subset T^*M$ is conic if it is stable under the $\Gm$-action on $T^*M$ scaling cotangent fibers.
 We then have the notion of conic Lagrangians in $T^*M$.

 For a smooth subscheme $Z\subset M$, let $T^*_ZM\subset T^*M$ denote the total space of the conormal bundle of $Z$ in $M$.